pawelmagnu/ml-lab/lab_02/readme.md

-# lab2
+# SGD

-Classification of images using SGD on the MNIST dataset
+Classification of images using SGD Classifier on the MNIST dataset